machinekoder/pickit-docs/docs/documentation/calibration/how-to-execute-robot-camera-calibration.rst

 Verify calibration
 ------------------

-Verify the result of the calibration in the 3D view, by looking at the robot_base frame and the camera frame locations and their relative positions.
+Verify the result of the calibration in the :ref:`3D view <3d-view>`, by looking at the robot_base frame and the camera frame locations and their relative positions.
 It is recommended to have a look from different viewpoints to verify that the position and orientation of the robot_base frame